N0thing

-Jordan Gilbert (born October 25, 1990), better known as n0thing (pronounced as "nothing"), is an American Counter-Strike: Global Offensive player.
-He previously played as a rifler/lurker for Cloud9, before going inactive. n0thing is one of the most experienced North American players.
+Jordan Gilbert (born October 25, 1990), better known as n0thing (pronounced as "nothing"), is an American retired professional Counter-Strike: Global Offensive player.
+He previously played as a rifler/lurker for Cloud9. n0thing is one of the most experienced North American players.
 Before playing Global Offensive, n0thing was a professional Counter Strike 1.6 player.
 Jordan won his first LAN tournament at just 10 years old.
 Since then, he has grown into a major figure in the CS:GO scene.
 His large following has garnered him popularity outside the esports scene, even appearing on The Joe Rogan Experience.

 Career

 Counter-Strike 1.6

 During Counter Strike 1.6, n0thing was best known as the star player on Evil Geniuses, who signed him in March 2008.
 He was nominated from the North American region as Best Newcomer in 2008, and the eSports Player of the Year in 2008 and 2009.

 In 2011, he was named as the 11th best player of the previous year in a ranking by HLTV.
 This was based on his performance in 2010, which included leading his team to victory in seasons 5–7 of ESEA League's Invitational tournaments and finishing second at both Intel Extreme Masters American Championship Finals and the World Cyber Games's Pan-American Championship.
 During his time playing 1.6, n0thing was one of the players who participated in DirecTV's failed Championship Gaming Series.